Dear Classy Career Girl,

 And remember there is NOTHING wrong about being relationship-focused!
 That is actually one of the categories that women do really well at and some men and women prefer to have women managers just because they have those great relationship skills.
 So think twice about some of those results coming off as negative and think about how they actually are positive instead.
 You may just be being too hard on yourself.

 I hope these tips help you.
 Good luck!

 Classy Career Girl

 What are your tips for Nice But Not a Doormat?
 How can she change her co-workers’ perception of her?

 P.S.
-My neighbor really has the “I am not your doormat” doormat.
-It still makes me smile everyday I walk past it….button
+My neighbor really has an “I am not your doormat” doormat.
+It makes me smile every day I walk past it.

 - How To Communicate With a Virtual Team - August 10, 2020